microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/MicrosoftPowerBIMgmt.Admin.md

 Adds an encryption key for Power BI workspaces assigned to a capacity.

 ### [Get-PowerBIActivityEvents](Get-PowerBIActivityEvents.md)
-Retrieves the audit activity events for the tenant.
+Retrieves the audit activity events for a Power BI tenant.

 ### [Get-PowerBIEncryptionKey](Get-PowerBIEncryptionKey.md)
 Retrieves the encryption key for the tenant.